 The benefits of apprenticeship programmes to both the employer and the apprentice are widely publicised and include access to skilled workers, greater retention of staff, provision of a different kind of more practical learning, and a valuable return on investment for the employer across both private and public sectors.

-Having recognised these benefits, the Government made substantial funding changes to apprenticeship programmes in the UK in April 2017.
+The Government made substantial funding changes to apprenticeship programmes in the UK in April 2017.
 These aimed to encourage greater take up.
 Since then, funding has been via a new corporate hypothecated tax called the ‘Apprenticeship Levy’ (the Levy).

 As a result of the Levy, all UK companies are in line to pay an additional 0.5 percent tax on top of their payroll fees.
 However, an introduction of an off-set allowance of 15,000 meant that only employers with a wage bill above 3m per year (or to be precise, 250,000 in any one month) will actually make payment.